Naeem-360/MysticAi/README.md

 How to use it:
 1. Get your github token for gpt 4omini
 2. make a dotenv file
-3. peaste the token name on that file
+3. peaste the token on that file